xenon-middleware/xenon/doc/userguide.md

 details can be found in the Javadoc of [__RelativePath__][12].

 __Files__ contains several methods to create and delete files and directories.
-When creating files and directories octopus checks if the target already exists.
+When creating files and directories Xenon checks if the target already exists.
 If so, an exception will be thrown.
 Similary, an exception is thrown when attempting to delete non-existing file or a directory that is not empty.
 The __exists__